Techception/Chess/README.md

 <i>in progress, see: FENdraw.sql</i>
 - Formatting The FEN Notation
 - adding the pieces to a table that resembles a chess board --> in review
+Notes:
+can take the first section of the FEN notation which provides the positition and convert it into a visual representation of pieces on a chess board via an SQL table.
+The 'pieces' are just letters representing the piece.
+In the next 'sprint' I will consider inprovements.
+Still to do:- Format the remain parts of the FEN however this is not essential for the drawing

 <b>Moving the pieces</b>
 <br>